KngArthur/PluralSight/C#10Fundamentals/Module04/AddingDecisionIterationStatements.md

 - runs top to bottom
 - default does not have to be at bottom
 - case statements can be combined to have the same output

+## Adding Iterations

+### When do we use Itterations

+- used to continue executing a task (looping)
+- ask for input until stop is reached
+- keep reading files from disk

+### Loop Options in C\#

+- While
+    - pass in a bool expression
+    - executes while the bool is true
+    - condition is tested before loop runs
+    - is only tested again after it runs
+    - very easy to create infinate loops
+- do-while
+    -
+- for